eangelcom/spring4-backend-crud/README.md

 # Requisites:

-Backend to allow CRUP operations in some entity like, for example, a retail's company "Product" to store products, list all of them, retrieve a product by its SKU, update it and delete it.
+Backend to allow CRUD operations in some entity like, for example, a retail's company "Product" to store products, list all of them, retrieve a product by its SKU, update it and delete it.
 Technology required: Java 11, Maven and Spring Boot.

 # Prerequisites